Grotto in the Gulf of Salerno: Provenance

 The Museum of Fine Arts in Boston owns a 1778 version of this painting called Grotto by the Seaside in the Kingdom of Naples.
 This 48 by 68 inches painting just shows the start of the cave in dazzling light from a sunset with a group of bandits within.
-The "banditti" version and another version with Julia was sold by Wright as a pair with one of the Virgil's Tomb pictures to Mr Cockshut and then through the Meynell family.
+The "banditti" version and another version with Julia the Younger was sold by Wright as a pair with one of the Virgil's Tomb pictures to Mr Cockshut and then through the Meynell family.
 This version was auctioned again 2015 (see below).

 Derby Museum and Art Gallery hold a collection of Wright's paintings and these include two "grotto paintings".
 The earlier one is titled Grotto in the Gulf of Salerno, Italy, Moonlight and this dates from the 1780s but it was no acquired by the museum until 2001.
-The other dates from 1791 and it is titled Bridge through a Cavern’'.
+The other dates from 1791 and it is titled Bridge through a Cavern.

 In 2007, two black chalk sketches of this cavern by Wright were auctioned with an estimated price of about 40,000 pounds.
 They eventually sold for over ten times that price.

 In 2015 Godfrey Meynell who had been High Sheriff of Derbyshire in 1982, and his son, placed a version of this painting in an auction at Sotheby's.
 It was one of a few Wright paintings that were kept at Meynell Langley Hall.
 The money raised was to be donated to assist Syrian refugees in Greece and it was sold for GBP 665,000.
 This version was created in 1774 for Joshua Cockshutt.
 The cave in this picture includes a figure known as Julia on the right hand shore inside the cave.
 Julia is thought to be the granddaughter of the Roman emperor Augustus.
 Meynell said that this painting had been given to his great-great-great-grandfather in 1840.